- Reactive model: events trigger handlers on an event loop.

 });

-Thus a single listener manages all present and future elements within the #list container.
+This way, a single listener manages all current and future elements within the #list container.
 Fewer subscriptions, less memory, and less risk of leaks.

 How does it integrate with networks and real time?